oggioniale/LTER-uploadObservations/README.md

 ======================

 ## Description
-...
+Server side application (Shiny app) to upload a csv dataset as observation data in a SOS server.
+The UI provides a simple mechanism to map columns of the CSV to the expected observable properties of a registered sensor.

 ## Usage
-This application can be used following this steps:
+This application can be used following these steps:
 1. ...

 For more information about usage, please consult the guide into application.